Skip to content

 New England Gateway

-Live eastern transition page for the Route 20 handoff from eastern New York toward the Berkshire and Massachusetts entry side.
+Live eastern approach page for the Route 20 connector from eastern New York toward the Berkshire and Massachusetts entry side.

 State-first planning Entry-point overview